danieljprice/splash/docs/settings.rst

-Adaptive plot limits can be set individually for coordinate axes and non-coordinate axes (e.g. the colour bar) via the “use adaptive/fixed limits” option in the l)imits submenu.
+Adaptive plot limits can be set individually for coordinate axes and non-coordinate axes (e.g. the colour bar) via the “use adaptive/fixed limits” option in the :ref:`sec:menu-l`.
 See :ref:`sec:adapt`.

 Setting plot limits manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plot limits can be set manually using option 2) of the l)imits menu (or
+Plot limits can be set manually using option 2) of the :ref:`sec:menu-l` (or
 simply “l2” from the main menu).
 Alternatively you can edit the
 ‘splash.limits’ file created by a S)ave from the main menu prior to
 invoking splash (this file simply contains the minimum and maximum